Mongolia COVID-19 Information

 Mongolia Covid-19 Up-date October 27, 2020

-The period of advanced emergency readiness has been extended until October 31.
+The period of advanced emergency readiness has been extended until December 31, 2020.
 This means commercial flights to/from Mongolia are not taking place until then, the same goes for regular trains.
 A limited number of foreign citizens can enter the country, such as staff of embassies, international cooperation organizations and companies operating in Mongolia.
-A five week quarantine and coverage of the cost of quarantine in a dedicated facility (or 3 weeks in facility and 2 weeks at home) is required.
-While this has not been extended further as of now, it is fair to assume that this status will continue for some time to come.
+A three week quarantine and coverage of the cost of quarantine in a dedicated facility is required.
 The government is assessing the situation on a monthly basis.

 All cases to date have been arrivals to the country, mostly repatriated citizens.
-All were isolated upon arrival, and there has not been any community spread of the infection.
-All arriving passengers are tested, and persons testing negative still undergo 21 days of quarantine in a dedicated, supervised facility followed by a 14 day stay-at-home regime.
+All but one were isolated upon arrival, and there has not been any community spread of the infection.
+All arriving passengers are tested, and persons testing negative still undergo 21 days of quarantine in a dedicated, supervised facility.

 Social distancing measures are in place, masks are mandatory in public.
 In-country travel is permitted, though road closures can be re-instated if the situation requires.